rodion-v/WordPress_example/README.md

 **Additional information**
 * Worked with AstraLinux with DISABLED astra-mac-control and astra-mic-control on docker.io 24.0.2
 * Automatic scripts create dir WordPress_example/sqldb with sql-db into it, all user id/pass env you may find in Dockerfile and start.sh
-* By default, website is availeable on 127.0.0.1:8080, but you can carefully tune security and modify this string 127.0.0.1:8080:80 to $ip:8080:80 to get access on $ip insterface
+* By default, website is available on 127.0.0.1:8080, but you can carefully tune security and modify this string 127.0.0.1:8080:80 to $ip:8080:80 to get access on $ip insterface